BigTom/EnsemblePythonTrivia/README.md

 * From the command line run `pip install approvaltests`
 * Open test file and click the green arrows by the tests to run

-tom was here, Alice was here too
+Tom was here
-ToF was here..
+Alice was here.
-We can all run tests
+ToF was here